An enquiry | Contents

 - A press statement made on the day of the incident by Hannah’s spokesman said: ‘She received serious injuries incurred during a domestic dispute with Browne for which she sought medical treatment.’

-- A ‘close friend’ of Hannah’s said that Browne caused her injuries.
+- A ‘close friend’ of Hannah’s said Browne caused her injuries.

 - A ‘friend’ said, ‘This has happened before, but never this bad.’

-- ‘Friends of Hannah’ said that Hannah was not ransacking, but hiding in the guest house in fear of Browne.
-Friends said, ‘He goes into blind rages and doesn’t know what he does.
+- ‘Friends of Hannah’ said Hannah was not ransacking, but hiding in the guest house in fear of Browne.
+‘Friends’ said, ‘He goes into blind rages and doesn’t know what he does.
 He was trying to kick the door down.
 A ‘friend’ said: ‘He has an explosive personality.’

-- Gallinot said that Browne told the two attending officers, ‘Everything is fine’; that they never saw Hannah, and as there were no signs of distress, the men left and did not file a report.
+- Gallinot said that Browne told the two attending officers, ‘Everything is fine’; that they never saw Hannah; and that as there were no signs of distress the men left and didn’t file a report.